Inboard and Outboard Motors: Which One Is Right for Your Boat?

 The Benefits of the Outboard Motor

-- Easy to Remove An outboard motor can be removed from a boat with relative ease, whether for repairs or replacement with a new unit, or when the boat goes into storage for the season.
+- Easy to Remove: An outboard motor can be removed from a boat with relative ease, whether for repairs or replacement with a new unit, or when the boat goes into storage for the season.

-- Safer in Shallow Waters On most boats, outboard motors can be raised completely out of the water, thereby allowing the boat to safely enter very shallow areas or to dock water where the tide rises and falls significantly.
+- Safer in Shallow Waters: On most boats, outboard motors can be raised completely out of the water, thereby allowing the boat to safely enter very shallow areas or to dock water where the tide rises and falls significantly.

-- Lower Cost Generally speaking, most costs associated with outboard motors, from purchase to maintenance, are lower than those of an inboard boat propulsion system.
+- Lower Cost: Generally speaking, most costs associated with outboard motors, from purchase to maintenance, are lower than those of an inboard boat propulsion system.

 The Drawbacks of Outboard Motors

-- Understand Trim With outboard motors, trim is basically the tilt of the motor.
+- Understand Trim: With outboard motors, trim is basically the tilt of the motor.
 It's the angle at which the propeller is facing while pushing the boat along.
 A trimmed-out motor keeps the prow raised, a trimmed-in motor pushes it down.

-- Propeller Danger If you have ever seen a picture of a scarred Florida manatee, you know what horrible injuries a spinning propeller can inflict.
+- Propeller Danger: If you have ever seen a picture of a scarred Florida manatee, you know what horrible injuries a spinning propeller can inflict.
 Don't ever let that happen to a human (or an animal, if you can avoid it).

-- Remember to Raise It Outboard motors stick farther down into the water than many boaters realize.
+- Remember to Raise It: Outboard motors stick farther down into the water than many boaters realize.
 When you approach shallows, raise the engine even if you're not going to lift it fully out of the water.
 This is especially important when rocks are around.

 As the name suggests, most aspects of an inboard motor are, well, inside the boat.
 The engine system is connected to one or more propellers that are outside the boat (or yacht or ship), but the actual motor, gears, cooling system and so forth are housed inside the boat.

 The Benefits of the Inboard Motor

-- Power Play Ultimately, an inboard motor can provide more power, which can equate to more speed and/or more capacity to move a larger boat.
+- Power Play: Ultimately, an inboard motor can provide more power, which can equate to more speed and/or more capacity to move a larger boat.
 Inboard motors aren't limited to housing attached to the back of the boat, thus they can be much larger than outboard motors.

-- Minimal External Hardware Inboard motors have minimal components outside the boat save for the propellers themselves.
+- Minimal External Hardware: Inboard motors have minimal components outside the boat save for the propellers themselves.
 This allows for a sleeker profile, less chance of the propeller dragging on the bottom or over rocks without the need to raise the propeller, and allows for a deck at the back of the boat for swimmers, lounging or storing gear.

-- Silence Is Golden Okay, no inboard motor is silent, but they tend to be significantly quieter than outboard engines, especially when compared at higher speeds.
+- Silence Is Golden: Okay, no inboard motor is silent, but they tend to be significantly quieter than outboard engines, especially when compared at higher speeds.

 The Drawbacks of the Inboard Motor

-- Dollars and Cents Inboard motors are much more expensive than outboards when it comes to repairs or replacement.
+- Dollars and Cents: Inboard motors are much more expensive than outboards when it comes to repairs or replacement.
 Just accessing the engine can be a laborious process and a costly one if you need to hire a professional.

-- Space Requirements Inboard motors, being houses within the boat's hull, take up a lot of space that could otherwise be occupied by people, cabin room, or storage space for supplies.
+- Space Requirements: Inboard motors, being houses within the boat's hull, take up a lot of space that could otherwise be occupied by people, cabin room or storage space for supplies.